grady-lad/elm-player-tutorial/README.md

 # elm-player-tutorial
-Following the tutorial provided by elm-lang
+Following the tutorial provided by elm-lang which can be found [here](https://www.elm-tutorial.org/en/)